drigesh/chrome-extension/README.md

 # Web Time Tracker (Chrome Extension)
 ### Description
-This is a chrome extension that will track what domains an user is visiting on and the time he/she spent on respective domains.
-Users can find it very helpful to analyse and improve their web-browsing habits.
+This is a chrome extension that will track what domains a user is visiting and the time he/she spent on respective domains.
+Users can find it very helpful to analyze and improve their web-browsing habits.

 _This project is distributed and prepared under the guidance of Coding Club, IIT Guwahati._